DIPG - Diffuse Intrinsic Pontine Glioma

-Diffuse intrinsic pontine glioma (DIPG) / diffuse midline glioma tumour
+What is a diffuse intrinsic pontine glioma (DIPG) / diffuse midline glioma tumour?

 Diffuse intrinsic pontine glioma or DIPG is an aggressive, high-grade (or malignant) brain tumour, most often occurring in children.

 This tumour has been given different names over the years, as brain tumours classifications have changed.

 Still commonly referred to as DIPG, it was previously known as a grade 4 brain stem glioma and most recently renamed "diffuse midline glioma".

 A diffuse brain tumour does not have a clear boundary, instead infiltrating healthy brain tissue, spreading between and around surrounding brain cells.